dougalstanton/dougalstanton.net/drafts/cooking-by-ratios-the-book.markdown

 used.

-Starting again from scratch --- with a more technical approach to the subject and a more discrminating eye for the examples --- and this book could be a real winner.
+Starting again from scratch --- with a more technical approach to the subject and a more discriminating eye for the examples --- and this book could be a real winner.
 I really wanted to like it, but so many things annoyed me.